msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **REFRESH:** implemented in few devices, forces a new data sample or update.
 Returns only the PDs that have changed.

-- _smartLife app_ repeats REFRESH every 5s, when is required a responsive UI, but only when the UI is visible, to reduce the resources use.
+- _smartLife app_ repeats REFRESH every 5s, when it is required by a responsive UI, but only when the UI is visible, to reduce the resources use.

 **Data Point Capabilities:**